SercoSPA/CLEOPE/Trials/readme.md

 <a id="s1"></a>
 [![N|Solid](https://earth.esa.int/image/image_gallery?uuid=23f73931-c1c7-4013-a7dc-fb506ff182e2&groupId=10174&t=1354275607606)](https://earth.esa.int/image/image_gallery?uuid=23f73931-c1c7-4013-a7dc-fb506ff182e2&groupId=10174&t=1354275607606)

-Sentinel-1 trial notebook is a useful introduction to Sentinel-1 data processing aimed at finding new build-up areas, in order to monitor how the urban sprawl is changing the environment.
-Sentinel-1 trial notebook is dedicated to the visualisation of the built-up area extended near Wuhan, where a new hospital has been built in 10 days during the COVID-19 emergency. <br>
+Sentinel-1 trial notebook is a useful introduction to Sentinel-1 data processing aimed at detecting changes in the environment via the backscattering differences.
+Particular focus is given to:
+- the visualisation of the built-up area extended near Wuhan, where a new hospital has been built in 10 days during the COVID-19 emergency.
+- ships detection near Trieste (Italy) harbour.

-To this aim the S1 L1 Ground Range Detected (GRD) products with high resolution (H), sensed before and after the building site in order to detect the environmental changes.
-Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect landcover changes.
-Optionally, a false color RGB stack can be created by concatenating datasets along their temporal dimension (3 products required).<br>✏️ The dataframe of S1 products is customisable according to users choices, as for the coordinates needed to clip data.
+To this aim the S1 L1 Ground Range Detected (GRD) products with high resolution (H), with different sensing dates.
+Images are clipped over custom-selected coordinates and plot out on screen side-by-side, normalised over the backscattering coefficient color in order to allow users to easily detect changes in the images. <br>✏️ S1 dataframes are customisable according to users choices, as for the coordinates needed to clip data.
 In the default CLEOPE workspace the sample list of example products is provided.

 ## S2 trial notebook
 <a id="s2"></a>